Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Protein powder is a simple, effective and healthy way to make sure you are getting the correct amount of protein your body needs, and hemp protein powder is generally one of the best protein powders available!
 It's a great supplement that is used widely as it helps build muscle, repair damaged tissues and regulates enzymes and hormones.

 Hemp protein is made by grinding pressed hemp seeds into a fine powder and is fast becoming one of the most popular proteins available.
-It has a distinctly earthy, nutty taste and is one of the highest-quality gluten-free plant-based proteins available, containing all nine essential amino acids, along with fibre, many healthy fats, essential vitamins and minerals.
+It has a distinctly earthy, nutty taste and is one of the highest-quality, gluten-free, plant-based protein powders available, containing all nine essential amino acids, along with fibre, many healthy fats, essential vitamins and minerals.

 Many people take it daily to augment exercise performance, muscle development and recovery; however, protein powder is not just for gym fanatics and athletes.
 Depending on many factors such as your age, general activity levels, body weight and diet - protein powder is a great dietary addition for many different people to improve health and overall wellbeing.